tquin/ansible/README.md

 ### Usage

-The included script will ensure all requirements are installed through `ansible-galaxy`, then run the main playbook.
+The included script will ensure all requirements are installed through `ansible-galaxy`, the controller is configured correctly, and then run the main playbook.
 ```
 ./run.sh
 ```